BlueMedoraPublic/bpcli/README.md

 **WARNING**
 If both the environment variable and configuration file exist, the environment variable will ALWAYS take precedence over the configuration file.
-To use the configuration file, make sure the environment variable has not already been set.
+To use the configuration file, make sure the environment variable has not already been exported/set in `~/.bash_profile`, `~/.bashrc`, etc.

 #### Example Usage
 Adding and setting an account to be used by bpcli